City of Gaithersburg

 • Forty-nine percent of households were renters and 50 percent of renters had unaffordable housing costs.

-• Gaithersburg exceeded the annual production target of 290 units, with 623 new units built in 2022.
-Cumulatively, Gaithersburg produced more than 849 units since 2020.
+• Gaithersburg did not meet the annual production target of 290 units, with no new units built in 2023.
+Cumulatively, Gaithersburg has produced at least 849 units since 2020, short of its 4-year target of 1,160.

 Select a jurisdiction